 In this article we look at Apple’s plans for the Apple TV, its set top box that combines a digital media player, a games machine and a platform for apps, with the ability to stream content from iOS devices and Macs to a TV.
 We examine the rumours and speculate on when Apple will update the device, and discuss the new hardware and software features that Apple may be working on.

-If you're looking for information about the fourth-gen Apple TV - the first Apple TV device to allow users to install apps - unveiled by Apple at the iPhone 6s launch event on 9 September 2015, we've got plenty of details, including pricing and the best places to buy in our Apple TV buying guide for 2017.
+If you're looking for information about the fourth-gen Apple TV - the first Apple TV device to allow users to install apps - unveiled by Apple in 2015, we've got plenty of details, including pricing and the best places to buy in our Apple TV buying guide for 2017.

 When is the Apple TV 5 release date?